-The no-shampoo method is also referred to as co-washing or conditioner washing.
-Sometimes it's even called the curly girl method (CG) form Curly Girl: The Handbook, a book written by Lorraine Massey and Deborah Chiel which helps people embrace their natural hair texture.
-With that objective in mind, Massey described a new and revolutionary routine to get healthy, well-behaved waves, curls and coils.
+The no-shampoo method of washing curly hair, also referred to as co-washing or conditioner washing, originated in the book Curly Girl: The Handbook, written by Lorraine Massey, Michele Bender and Deborah Chiel.
+With a goal of helping people embrace their natural hair texture, Massey described a new and revolutionary routine to get healthy, well-behaved waves, curls and coils.

 Although the very best way to do this routine is after reading the book, we understand that many people just can’t wait another day because their hair is begging for help.
 Here are the basic guidelines of the routine to help you get started.